hmxmilohax/rock-band-3-deluxe/readme.md

 ### Installing Songs on RPCS3

-Download a PS3 song pack of your choice and open RPCS3.
-Drag and drop the song pack you want to install on top of the main RPCS3 window and select `Yes` to install it.
+* Download a PS3 song pack of your choice and open RPCS3.
+* Drag and drop the song pack you want to install on top of the main RPCS3 window and select `Yes` to install it.

 ![RPCS3 PKG](dependencies/images/rpcs3_pkg.png)

 ### Installing Songs on PS3

-Download a PS3 song pack of your choice and put it on the root of a USB drive.
-Then, open `Package Manager` and select the song pack you want to install.
+* Download a PS3 song pack of your choice and put it on the root of a USB drive.
+* Open `Package Manager` and select the song pack you want to install.

 ![PS3 PKG](dependencies/images/ps3_pkg.png)

 ### Installing Songs on Xbox 360

-Download an Xbox 360 song pack of your choice, then copy it to its respective folder.
+* Download an Xbox 360 song pack of your choice.
+* Copy it to its respective folder.

 ***For RB3 LIVE files, install them to:***